Seatearth: Underclay

-Underclays typically show considerable evidence of having been altered by plant activity and soil forming processes and are either in whole or part buried soils, called paleosols.
-As documented in various detailed studies, underclays and seatearths typically exhibit features characteristics of soil profile development.
-Depending on the specific underclay, these soil features can include some combination of pedogenic slickensides, pedogenic ped structures, illuviated clay pore fillings, different types of pedogenic microfabrics, rhizocretions, caliche nodules, root molds, and soil horizons.
+Underclays typically show considerable evidence of having been altered by plant activity and soil-forming processes and are either in whole or in part buried soils, called paleosols.
+As documented in various detailed studies, underclays and seatearths typically exhibit features characteristic of soil profile development.
+Depending on the specific underclay, these soil features can include some combination of pedogenic slickensides, pedogenic ped structures, illuviated clay pore fillings, different types of pedogenic microfabrics, rhizocretions, caliche nodules, root moulds, and soil horizons.
 In the better-developed paleosols, significant alteration of the mineralogy, i.e. leaching and translocation of alkali and alkaline earth elements and the kaolinitization of smectites and hydroxy-interlayer vermiculite, will have occurred.
-In poorly developed paleosols, as seen in the soil profiles of modern poorly developed soils, called "Inceptisols", of modern river deltas and floodplains, there might not exist any noticeable alteration of the underclay.
+In poorly developed paleosols, as seen in the soil profiles of modern poorly developed soils, called "inceptisols", of modern river deltas and floodplains, there might not exist any noticeable alteration of the underclay.